gdhan8/R-Projects/README.md

 The tool helps achieve a decision by making already available information more accessible to a buyer or investor.

 A second, Virginia R file is included with a center view on Northern Virginia.
+Updated Dec 30, 2022.

 Link to interactive visualization: https://rpubs.com/gdhan8/HomeValueIndexGrowthRates